EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/software_documentation.md

 This library features a comprehensive changelog that details new features, bug fixes (categorized based on relevance to users or developers), known issues, and a list of contributors for each release.

-#### Document the CLI or the API
+#### Document the Command Line Interface (CLI) or the Application Programming Interface (API) of your software

-If your software has a Command Line Interface (CLI) or an Application Programming Interface (API) - make sure you describe its usage, as it will serve as a reference for your users.
+If your software has a Command Line Interface (CLI) or an Application Programming Interface (API) - make sure you describe its usage, as it will serve as a reference for your users as well as developers.

 An effective way to document the CLI is to implement a `help` command that provides instructions on how to use the software so that users do not have to search for documentation to complete basic tasks.